paulkn/esar/src/pages/index.md

 The time is now!

-The Father is keeping His promises to His daughters.
+The Father God is keeping His promises to His daughters.
 He is faithful to the end, and His words are true:

 * The promise of overcoming
 * The promise of restoration of what was lost